This article was originally written by past WA Master Coach; Josh Pullman. It has since been adapted by the AIF Communications Team.

 If you cue the client to transfer most of their bodyweight to the opposing glute max, the latissimus dorsi will benefit from a strength boost via the posterior oblique sling (fascia based connection used to communicate and transfer load).
 This will help them move better, feel stronger, and lift more.

 There are many great training tips and cues to apply when training the back; these are just a few that should prove useful when you’re helping your client with their goals!
 Overall, your top priority should be to train safely and effectively for yourself and your clients.

 For courses to help you gain further knowledge in a particular area of interest in the fitness industry, Australian Fitness Network has an incredible variety of courses to develop you further your development as a fitness professional.
-If you are only just taking your first steps towards a career in fitness, check out our Master Trainer course here.
+If you are only just taking your first steps towards a career in fitness, check out our Master Trainer Program™.